Sylvester Stallone: 2006–present: franchise films

 In late 2020, Stallone lent his voice as Rambo to the fighting video game Mortal Kombat 11, as part of the game's 2nd Kombat Pack.
 In 2021, he voiced King Shark in the DC Extended Universe film The Suicide Squad.
 In 2022, Stallone starred in Samaritan, a dark interpretation of the superhero genre, from a script written by Bragi Schut.
 In November 2022, Stallone made his streaming television debut in Tulsa King, in which he plays a Mafia boss.
 The 9-episode series was created by Taylor Sheridan and Terence Winter and premiered on Paramount+.
-A second season continued thereafter.
+A second season premiered on September 15, 2024, with a third season set to premiere in 2026.

-In May 2023 Stallone and his immediate family (wife and three daughters) starred in a reality television series The Family Stallone.
+In May 2023, Stallone and his immediate family (wife and three daughters) starred in a reality television series The Family Stallone.
 Seven days after launch, the series was renewed for a second season.
 That same month, Stallone reprised his role as Stakar Ogord in Guardians of the Galaxy Vol. 3.
 Sly, a documentary film about Stallone by Thom Zimny, premiered as the closing film of the 2023 Toronto International Film Festival.

-In October 2023, he reprised role as Barney Ross in Expend4bles, which was a critical and commercial failure, becoming the lowest-grossing film in the franchise.
+In October 2023, he reprised role as Barney Ross in Expend4bles, which was a critical and commercial failure, surpassing The Expendable 3 to become the lowest-grossing film in the franchise.